lottojs/lotto/README.md

 - Built-in 📦 - Lotto has built-in middlewares ([@lottojs/body-parser](https://github.com/lottojs/body-parser) and [@lottojs/params-parser](https://github.com/lottojs/params-parser)), built-in helpers and supports custom middlewares.
 - Route Nesting 🪹 - Give power to your application using the `Router` class.

+## Contributing

+All forms of contributions are more than welcome!
+You can contribute in the following ways:

+- Create an Issue
+- Create a Pull Request
+- Create third-party middlewares
+- Share with your friends
+- Make your application with `Lotto`.

+For more details, see [Contribution Guide](./CONTRIBUTING.md).

 ## License